thewca/wca-regulations/wca-regulations_2012.md

 - 3d) Puzzles must have coloured stickers, coloured tiles, textures or painted/printed colours.
 Textured puzzles must have uniform texture patterns on all exposed faces.
     - 3d1) Textured puzzles must have different colours on each face to aid in scrambling and judging.
     - 3d2) Competitors with a medically documented visual disability may use textured puzzles with different textures on each face.
 Textures/patterns must be uniform per face.
-- 3e) The colours of puzzles must be solid and of uniform shade per face; each colour on the puzzle must be clearly distinct from the other colours.
+- 3e) The colours of puzzles must be solid and of uniform shade per face.
+Each colour on the puzzle must be clearly distinct from the other colours.
 - 3f) Stickers/tiles/textures/paint must not be thicker than 1.5 mm, or the generally available thickness for non-cube puzzles.
 - 3g) Puzzles may be refined internally by sanding or applying any form of lubricant.
 - 3h) Modifications that enhance the basic concept of a puzzle are not permitted.